gridsome/gridsome.org/docs/data-custom.md

 # Import custom data *

-Import custom data to the **GraphQL data layer** with the **Data Store API** and the `api.loadSource` function.
+Import custom data to the **GraphQL data layer** with the **Data store API**.
 To use the API you need a `gridsome.server.js` file in the root folder of your Gridsome project.

 Learn more about the [Data store API here](/docs/data-store-api)

-A typical `gridsome.server.js` will look something like this:
+A typical `gridsome.server.js` with the will look something like this:

 ```js
 const axios = require('axios')